 The disclosure of confidential information would normally constitute a grave disciplinary offence which could result in dismissal or other disciplinary action.
-Accordingly, if you do take the matter outside the school you need to ensure that either no confidential information is disclosed or that there are wholly exceptional circumstances which the school would consider justified the disclosure.
+Accordingly, if you do take the matter outside the Trust / School you need to ensure that either no confidential information is disclosed or that there are wholly exceptional circumstances which the Trust / School would consider justified the disclosure.